Port Adelaide Football Club: Adelaide Oval (2014–present)

 Adelaide Oval has historically been used for SANFL finals (until 1974) and the Championship of Australia match.
 During the 1975 and 1976 seasons, Port Adelaide's SANFL Team was forced to play out of the ground following their dispute with the local council, using it for both match day playing and training purposes over the period.
 Its role as the primary venue for SANFL finals was supplanted by Football Park in 1974, following disagreements between the SANFL and South Australian Cricket Association (SACA).

-Following extensive redevelopment in the early 2010s and negotiations between the SANFL and SACA over the use of the ground, the ground was cleared for football usage purposes, allowing Port Adelaide to use the ground as its home ground from the 2014 season onwards.
+Following multiple years of negotiations between the SANFL and SACA over the use of the ground and extensive redevelopment during the early 2010s, the ground was cleared for football usage purposes, allowing Port Adelaide to use the ground as its home ground from the 2014 season onwards.
 Port Adelaide also played the first official AFL match at the venue in 2011 against Melbourne.